 If you want other users to like you, to comment on your posts and to vote them ‘up’, try to be one of them and be a part of the community.
 Get involved by following other users, voting people’s content and by commenting regularly on other people’s stories, pictures etc. This might not boost your traffic directly, but it will help you establish relationships with other users which will in turn help you get indirect traffic.
 By doing this, you will not only boost your traffic, but will also probably get some regular visitors to your website/blog.

 Check out the numerous subreddits.
 Subreddits are basically sub-divisions of Reddit that focus on a particular subject, such as world news, gaming or politics.
 There are thousands of different subreddits, so the options are extremely varied.
 Chances are any business can find a subreddit related to it or the product it sells.
 This makes it easier for businesses to post something on the websites’ subreddits and reach their audience and therefore boost traffic to their website.
+For more information, check out the complete guide to subreddits on this blog.

 If you want to advertise to Reddit’s 43 million users, than you can try online advertising and sponsored links.
 Considering the amount of users Reddit has and the fact that it has so many and such varied subreddits, advertising on the popular social news website would bring in lots of traffic, as it could be very well targeted.